All the published papers strictly follow the guidelines of LLR.

-- Table number and title should be mentioned above the table whereas figure number and title should be at bottom of the figure.
+- The table number and title should be mentioned above the table, whereas the figure number and title should be at the bottom of a figure.

-- Ensure double checking the references for consistency with text of the article; LLR reference style should be followed for references.
+- Ensure double-checking the references for consistency with the text of the article.

-- If there are more than one author within text citations then use “&”
+- If there is more than one author within text citations, then use "&."

-- If there are more than one author in any reference, “and” should be used.
+- If there is more than one author in any reference, "and" should be used.

 - References should be indented without space.

-Khan, A., Nazneen, M., Ahmad, S. S.,and Khalid, A. 2017.
-A comparative analysis of effectiveness of learner-centered approach and teacher-centered approach in writing skills of undergraduate students.
+Khan, A., Nazneen, M., Ahmad, S. S., and Khalid, A. 2017.
+A comparative analysis of the effectiveness of the learner-centered approach and teacher-centered approach to undergraduate students' writing skills.
 Linguistics and Literature Review, 2(2): 56-72.

 Book: Lastname (full), Firstname (initial).
 Second name ((initial).
 Year.
 Title of book.
 Place of publication: Publisher.

 Ermida, I. 2008.
 The Language of Comic Narratives: Humour Construction in Short Stories.
 Berlin/New York: Mouton de Gruyter.